barstoolbluz/floxenvs/kafka/README.md

 This approach allows you to:
 - Customize the Kafka configuration
-- Reuse the `kafka-headless` environment without modifying it
+- Reuse the `kafka` environment without modifying it
 - Create different compositions for different deployment scenarios

 ### Managing Your Kafka Cluster